PalisadoesFoundation/talawa-api/INSTALLATION.md

 ```

 **Response:**
--Returns the newly created organization's ID and name.
+- Returns the newly created organization's ID and name.